imDMK/DoubleJump/README.md

 We *rewrote physics* to make smooth, fully customizable double jumps possible.

 🧱 **Jump Blocks – Step to Launch**
-Step on a block (e.g. `DIAMOND_BLOCK`) and instantly unlock your jump.
+- Step on a block (e.g. `DIAMOND_BLOCK`) and instantly unlock your jump.
-🔧 Fully customizable triggers, messages, and permissions.
+- Fully customizable triggers, messages, and permissions.

 🎩 **Jump Items – Your Jump, Your Style**
 Require players to:
-- 👢 Wear special boots (`WEAR_ITEM`)
+- Wear special boots (`WEAR_ITEM`)
-- ✋ Hold a specific item (`HOLD_ITEM`)
+- Hold a specific item (`HOLD_ITEM`)
-- 🖱️ Right-click it (`CLICK_ITEM`)
+- Right-click it (`CLICK_ITEM`)
   *Every action fully configurable.*

 🌀 **Jump Visuals – Particles & Sounds, Player-Controlled**
-🎆 Built-in GUI lets players pick their own particles and sounds.
+- Built-in GUI lets players pick their own particles and sounds.
-✅ Set defaults in config
+- Set defaults in config
-🧑‍🎨 Players can override them freely
+- Players can override them freely

 💥 **Permission-Based Power**
-Control velocity, cooldown, and access using permissions — ideal for rank systems.
+- Control velocity, cooldown, and access using permissions — ideal for rank systems.

 ⚔️ **Fall Damage Control**
-✅ Turn OFF for fun parkour
+- Turn OFF for fun parkour
-✅ Turn ON for PvP challenge
+- Turn ON for PvP challenge
 *Your server, your rules.*

 🛡️ **Smart Restrictions**
 Block double jumps:
-- ❌ For laggy players
+- For laggy players
-- 🛑 When Elytra is equipped
+- When Elytra is equipped
-- 🌍 In WorldGuard regions
+- in WorldGuard regions
-- 🌐 In specific worlds
+- In specific worlds
-- 👥 Or allow only via permissions
+- Or allow only via permissions

 ⏱️ **Jump Delay System**
-Limit jump use to every X seconds.
+- Limit jump use to every X seconds.
-No more spam-jumping across your map.
+- No more spam-jumping across your map.

 🔄 **Auto Enable on Join**
 - For all players
 - Or only VIPs (via permission)

 ⚡ **Performance-First Engine**
-We bent Minecraft’s physics to our will — with **zero performance hit**.
+- We bent Minecraft’s physics to our will — with **zero performance hit**.

 🔧 **100% Configurable**
-Messages, mechanics, behavior — everything is in your control.
+- Messages, mechanics, behavior — everything is in your control.

 ---